coneda/kor/docs/user.md

 ### User accounts: Managing users individually

-User administration allows you to manage the users who can log in to a given installation.
-They are given user accounts that expire after a certain period of time.
+User administration allows you to manage the users who can log in to the installation.

 User accounts are always password protected.